xXLAOKOONXx/LoLTainer/documentation/user/Events.md

 - PlayerMultiKills (PlayerDoubleKill, PlayerTripleKill, PlayerQuodraKill, PlayerPentaKill): Gets triggered when the player scores a multikill of the respective kind
 - PlayerFirstBlood: Gets triggered when the player scores a first blood, participating in the first blood does not trigger this Action
 - PlayerDragonKill & PlayerBaronKill: Gets triggered if the player does the killing blow of the respective objective, assisting does not trigger this Action
+- BaronSteal, DragonSteal: Gets triggered if the player steals the respective objective, if this is set up and gets triggered the respective Kill Event will not get triggered
+- NexusDestroyed (any | enemy | own): Gets triggered if the game ends, if no specific (team/enemy) NexusDestroyed Event is set up the AnyNexusDestroyed Event will get triggered.
+Pay attention to the description as the event pays attention on whos nexus falls, not who destroys the nexus
 ## Client Events
 - EnterChampSelect: Gets triggered when the player enters the champion select
 - EnterGame: Get triggered when the player enters the game, this might happen already in loading screen(!)